This online course is broken down into 3 bite-sized units with the following titles;

 This unit provides information about the wide range of difficulties that might arise, depending on the severity of the damage to the brain and the location of the injury.

-Unit 4: this unit helps learners to put the right support and rehabilitation in place for someone with an ABI, in order to meet their specific needs.
+This unit helps learners to put the right support and rehabilitation in place for someone with an ABI, in order to meet their specific needs.
 Learners look at techniques for managing a person’s challenging behaviour and for helping them to cope with everyday tasks.
 Information is provided about the different roles that therapists can play in a person’s rehabilitation.
 The unit concludes by presenting a short case study to learners, followed by some questions for them to answer.